SilverRainZ/sphinxcontrib-peopledomain/README.rst

  sphinxcontrib-peopledomain
 ===========================

-This package contains a domain and corresponding directives and roles for describing people.
+Sphinx domain for describing people.

 If you use sphinx as blog, you can use this domain to manange your friends link.